syntasso/instruqt-kubecon/06-use-crd-data-in-your-controller/assignment.md

 > 💡 If your previous command is still running, use `ctrl+c` to stop that command

-As before, this run command may take a bit of time, but when the command completes you should see an initial log line for the existing website request you made in the last challenge.
+As before, this run command may take a bit of time.
+When the command completes you should see an initial log line for the existing website request you made in the last challenge.
 But oops, that log line will not have a personalized name:

 ```
 INFO    Hello website reconciler with tag ""! ...